Olin-FunRobo/funrobo_wallfollower/README.md

 ### System Description

 #### Inputs

-[std_msgs/Float32] ir_f : front IR with 80cm range
+- [std_msgs/Float32] ir_f : front IR with 80cm range
-[std_msgs/Float32] ir_l : left IR with 80cm range
+- [std_msgs/Float32] ir_l : left IR with 80cm range
-[std_msgs/Float32] ir_r : right IR with 80cm range
+- [std_msgs/Float32] ir_r : right IR with 80cm range

 #### Outputs

-[std_msgs/Float32] vel_l : velocity of the left motor
+- [std_msgs/Float32] vel_l : velocity of the left motor
-[std_msgs/Flaot32] vel_r : velocity of the right motor
+- [std_msgs/Flaot32] vel_r : velocity of the right motor

 #### Learning Objectives :

-Basic Inverse-Kinematics for Differential-Drive Robot Simple Autonomy Engine for Wall-Following Behavior Experience with Software-In-The-Loop Testing Control Code Proficiency with C++ and ROS
+- Basic Inverse-Kinematics for Differential-Drive Robot
+- Simple Autonomy Engine for Wall-Following Behavior
+- Experience with Software-In-The-Loop Testing Control Code
+- Proficiency with C++ and ROS

 ### Deliverables

 After you fork this repository, do your hardware developments and create a pull request.

 We'll run your code and see how well it performs with the system!

+If you have any problems, or discover a strange bug, feel free to contact me.